Using digital traces to analyze software work: skills, careers and programming languages: Discussion

-Notwithstanding these limitations, our study demonstrates how question-and-answer data can inform us about the evolution of work by quantifying the abstract notion of a task.
-The application to the software sector sheds light on novel aspects of high skill labor markets at high granularity, at scale, and in near real-time.
-Moreover, programming tasks are rapidly diffusing beyond pure software development firms and understanding these tasks and their evolution is pivotal to understanding the future of work in an increasingly digital economy.
+Notwithstanding these limitations, our study demonstrates how question-and-answer data can inform us about the evolution of software development work by quantifying the abstract notion of a skill.
+Programming skills are rapidly diffusing beyond pure software development firms and understanding these skills and their evolution is pivotal to understanding the future of work in an increasingly digital economy.
+Our application contributes to such understanding by shedding light on novel aspects of this at high granularity, at scale, and in near real-time.